What is Street Wheelie?

 Core Mechanics:

-- Your motorcycle moves forward automatically—focus solely on balance
+- Your motorcycle moves forward automatically—allowing you to focus purely on balance control

-- Press Up Arrow to lift the front wheel and initiate the wheelie
+- Press Up Arrow to tilt backward and lift the front wheel, initiating the wheelie

-- Find the sweet spot where minimal input keeps the wheel elevated
+- Find the sweet spot (balance point around 20-25° angle) where minimal input keeps the wheel elevated

-- Too much throttle causes backward flips; too little drops the front wheel
+- Too much tilt causes backward flips; insufficient tilt drops the front wheel

-- Every terrain change requires subtle adjustments to maintain control
+- Every terrain change requires subtle tilt adjustments to maintain control

-The authentic physics simulation creates incredibly satisfying gameplay where each successful wheelie feels genuinely earned through skill development rather than luck.
+The authentic physics simulation with realistic weight distribution and momentum creates incredibly satisfying gameplay where each successful wheelie feels genuinely earned through skill development rather than luck.

 Four Distinct Maps and Environments